wnelis/RFXcom/README.md

 Script mqtt.rfxcom.py uses additional modules to implement a finite state machine, to create a watchdog timer and to create threads which can be stopped in a graceful way.

 ### bfsm.py
 Module bfsm.py defines a class to implement a minimalistic finite state machine.
-It is given a matrix specifying the action for each {state,stimulus] combination, it contains an additional high priority queue to augment the last stimulus and optionally an action when entering a state can be defined.
+It is given a matrix specifying the action for each (state,stimulus) combination, it contains an additional high priority queue to augment the last stimulus and optionally an action when entering a state can be defined.

 ### StoppableThread.py
 Module StoppableThread.py defines a class derived from class threading.Thread which extends it with two options regarding stopping: